LePretzel/Brainf-k/README.md

-# Toy compiler for the esoteric programming language Brainfrick
+# Compiler for the esoteric programming language Brainf__k.
+Made mainly as an exercise for learning Haskell.